psecio/rift/README.md

 ### Lessons

 Each of the lessons in Rift can be found under the "Exercises" option in the menubar at the top of the site.

+### Tips

+1. If you get database errors, be sure you've created the database with the `sqlite3` command above.
+2. Be sure the `data/rift.db` file can be written to by the web server user
+3. If you don't already have Composer, you can get it from https://getcomposer.org